List of Bones characters: Christopher Pelant

 Pelant makes his final appearance in "The Sense in the Sacrifice", where he turns the Jeffersonian team's plan to "flush" him out against them by murdering Booth's colleague, Special Agent Hayes Flynn.
 During the investigation and autopsy, the team realize that Pelant had deliberately used Brennan's defleshing techniques and sent subtle clues using content from Sweets' old dissertations and research papers.
 Sweets deduces that Pelant was infatuated with Brennan and was trying to seduce her using Sweets' research—Sweets' conclusion that Brennan, despite her hyper-rationalism, can change her mind about people, as proven in Booth's case.
 This also proves to be his motive for preventing Booth from marrying Brennan.

 Pelant also informs her of the existence of another serial killer, later referred to as "the Ghost Killer".
 Using clues and hints, he lures Brennan to an abandoned power plant, knowing that Booth would eventually follow her.
 Although Brennan was armed, Pelant manages to disarm her using a booby trap.
 Booth catches up from behind Pelant but the latter pulls out a detonator and holds Brennan hostage, forcing them to choose one over the other; Sweets has predicted that Pelant would most likely kill Brennan once he finds out that she would never reciprocate his feelings.
 Brennan pleads with Booth to kill a shocked Pelant and Booth eventually fatally shoots him before he was able to detonate the bomb.

 Despite his death, Pelant appears in another episode "The Ghost in the Killer" in which he shows up in one of Brennan's dreams to taunt her about the alleged Ghost Killer, whom Brennan has become obsessed with finding.
 Despite their history, Brennan believes that Pelant was telling the truth about the Ghost Killer being a woman.
 Both Brennan and Pelant are proven to be correct when Stephanie McNamara is identified as the Ghost Killer following her own murder.

 Pelant was one of the few serial killers who has affected every single member of the team; he frames Brennan and Caroline, causes Cam's lab to come under suspicion, murders several of Booth's FBI colleagues, plants a body in Hodgins and Angela's master bedroom and depletes Hodgins' family wealth, and manipulates Sweets' research.

-At the end of Season 10, a murder victim is discovered to have been hunting for the money Pelant stole from Hodgins which has become a legendary crime.
+At the end of Season 10, a murder victim is discovered to have been hunting for the money Pelant stole from Hodgins; Pelant's theft of that money has become a legendary crime.
 After the man's killer is apprehended, Angela reveals to Hodgins that she was able to use the man's information to locate all of the money.
 However, Hodgins decides that he doesn't want it and instead has Angela quietly donate it to various charities.
 Along with the money is found a video message from Pelant to Brennan.
 After a moment, Brennan shuts it off without hearing what he had to say.